frain-dev/convoy-website/content/docs/manual/signatures.md

 ### Step 2: Create a new signature string

-A new signature payload is computed by the HMAC library and encoded in the user-defined encoding from the payload:

-- The timestamp ( not required for simple signatures)
+Now, we need to generate our own signature.
+To do this, using a HMAC library of your choice (most languages provide functions in the standard library for this purpose) create a digest with the following:
-- A request body in JSON
+- A shared secret.

-The payload is signed using an endpoint secret known to the webhook event sender.
+- Encoding: `base64` or `hex`.
+- Request Payload.
+If it's an advanced signature, payload should be a concatenated string of the timestamp and the request payload delimited by `,`.
+It should look like: `{timestamp},{payload}`

+### Step 3: Verify Timestamp (Optional)

+If it's an advanced signature, before comparing signatures.
+Verify that the timestamp is within your tolerance limit.
+Events outside your tolerance range can be ignored.

-### Step 3: Compare the signatures
+### Step 4: Compare the signatures

-Compare the signatures from the event header and the signature computed from the previous step.
-Compare the difference in the timestamps taking a tolerance value into consideration.
-It is also advised to perform a constant string comparison for the signatures.
+Compare the signatures from the request header to the signature computed from the previous step.
+With simple signatures, a string match is all that is required, while with advanced signatures, our computed signature must match at least one of the supplied signatures in the request header.
+To prevent against [timing attacks](https://en.wikipedia.org/wiki/Timing_attack) please use constant time string comparison for matching signatures.

 ## References